Riley-Py/UWaterloo-Work/MSE 261/Bond & Stock (Topic 4).md

 - *Infrastructure bonds* - large infrastructure projects (i.e. Indian Infrastructure Bond)

 ## Bond Yield
+- If bonds are not issued at their face value, the coupon rates/rate of return of the bond are different
+- Example:
+	- 1-year maturity bond of $1000 face value and pays 4% coupon rate ($40)

 ### Bond Certificate Components
 1. *Face (par) value* - principal amount that will be repaid to bondholder at maturity